lnferris/ocean_data_tools/README.md

 # ocean_data_tools
-Scripts for searching, subsetting, and analyzing ocean data (originally written for my personal use).
+Scripts that pull data from the local directory or an online server (THREDDS, OPeNDAP, FTP), write them into data structures, and do some basic plotting.
 Please consider acknowledgment or collaboration (lnferris@alum.mit.edu) if you find these to be useful to your project.

 Copyright (c) 2018 lnferris